apache/streampipes-website/docs/03_concepts-architecture.md

 * developing custom adapters, processors, and sinks
 * building data analytics workflows around live or historical machine data

+## Implementation

-The platform is primarily implemented in Java, the UI is built with TypeScript and Angular, and Python support enables data-science-oriented workflows around StreamPipes.
+The core platform is primarily implemented in Java.
+Additional programming languages for developers who want to interact with StreamPipes are available for Python, Java and Go.

-## Third-Party Components in Context

-StreamPipes intentionally builds on proven third-party infrastructure instead of reimplementing those layers itself.
-A standard installation therefore includes infrastructure components alongside the StreamPipes services, such as:

-* a message broker
-* a time-series database
-* a configuration database

-These components are part of the installed platform architecture, even though they are separate technologies.
-This architecture gives teams flexibility without losing the benefits of one integrated platform experience.
-Users work with StreamPipes as a coherent system, while operators can still align deployments with existing infrastructure standards.

-## What this architecture enables

-Taken together, the architecture enables StreamPipes to act as a sovereign industrial data platform:

-* live machine data can be ingested and processed close to the source
-* data flows can be governed centrally across teams and sites
-* extensions can evolve independently of the core platform
-* messaging and storage infrastructure can be aligned with enterprise requirements
-* users and developers can work against one consistent platform model

-The result is an architecture that is not only technically scalable, but also operationally realistic for industrial environments.
+The UI is built with TypeScript and Angular.

+Python support enables data-science-oriented workflows around StreamPipes.

+For data stream, StreamPipes provides its own stream processing framework that routes data from sources to data processors and sinks.
+The system is capable of processing thousands to tens of thousands events per second with sub-second latency out of the box, depending on the use case and data structure.
+For scenarios that require even more throughput or latency, there are many ways to fine-tune the system.
+The see [Environment Variables](06_configure-operate-environment-variables.md) section for configuration options.